Justinmemphis/stock-quote-server/README.md

 I enjoyed building a full stack web application.
 Working through connecting everything and deploying the project was very useful experience.

 ## Future Changes:
-- Move deployment to AWS EC2 (replit has changed how sites are hosted).
+- Move deployment to AWS EC2 (replit has changed how sites are hosted). - in progress
 - Move stock symbol lookup to an API call (so can keep up-to-date)
 - Integrate lookup using either stock symbol or description of stock (maybe a picker to choose between multiple options)